rufuspollock/rufuspollock.com/content/blog/_index.md

   - /news/
 ---

-My ideas about _Wiser Society_ are on artearthtech.com and _Open Data_ on datopian.com
+My ideas about _Wiser Society_ and _Open Data_ are on artearthtech.com and datopian.com respectively.